lszzy/FWFramework/README.md

 	1. Just change to specify the pod version number to import, the recommended way, does not affect the project progress, upgrade to the new version only when you have time, example: pod 'FWFramework', '5.0.0'
 	2. Upgrade to the new version, please pay attention to the version update log.
 Obsolete Api will be migrated to the Deprecated submodule as appropriate, and will be deleted in subsequent versions

+### Swift
+From version 5.0, only compatible with Swift, compatible with iOS 13+.
+The 5.x version is completely refactored using Swift and is incompatible with some APIs of the 4.x version.
+When migrating, old users not only use the new API to fix compilation errors, but also need to test whether the relevant functions are normal.
+We apologize for the inconvenience caused to you.

+### Objective-C
+For OC compatibility, please use version 4.x, compatible with iOS 11+.
+Subsequent versions of version 4.x will only fix bugs and no new features will be added.

 ## Vendor
 This framework uses a lot of third-party libraries.
 Thanks to the authors of all third-party libraries.
 I will not list them all here.
 For details, please refer to the relevant links of the source file.

-	In the introduction of third-party libraries, in order to be compatible with existing project pod dependencies, as well as to customize changes and bug fixes of third-party libraries, and to facilitate subsequent maintenance, this framework uniformly modified the FW class prefix and fw method prefix.
+	In the introduction of third-party libraries, in order to be compatible with existing project pod dependencies, as well as to customize changes and bug fixes of third-party libraries, and to facilitate subsequent maintenance, this framework uniformly modified the class prefix and method prefix.
 If there is any inconvenience during use, Please understand.
 	If you are the author of a third-party open source library, if this library violates your rights, please let me know, and I will immediately remove the use of the third-party open source library.

 ## Support